appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/how-to-use-data-from-async-functions-in-sync-fields.md

 ---

 # How to Use Data from Async Functions in Sync Fields
-In Appsmith, it's common to use [async/await](/core-concepts/writing-code/javascript-promises#asyncawait) functions to handle the asynchronous nature of certain operations, such as fetching data from an API or a database.
-However, it's not always straightforward to use async functions in synchronous fields, such as when binding data to a widget.
+In Appsmith, it's common to use [async/await](/core-concepts/writing-code/javascript-promises#asyncawait)  functions to handle asynchronous operations.
+For example, fetching data from an API or a database.
+Using async functions in sync fields can be more complex when binding data to a widget.

  <VideoEmbed host="youtube" videoId="yn_8gs5w04g" title="Using data from Async function in Synchronous Field" caption="Using data from Async function in Synchronous Field"/>

-This guide helps you understand how to use async functions in sync fields in Appsmith, by going through a practical use case and code snippets.
-It further elaborates on how to trigger an API execution, use a JS Object function to filter data, and use a query to fetch data, and binding the results to a table widget.
+This guide helps you understand using async functions in sync fields.
+It focuses on a practical use case and code examples to fetch data by triggering APIs,  JS Object, or a query.

 ## Display user information on a page

-Consider the scenario where you need to fetch all the users and display their information such as first name, last name, email, and more on a page using a table widget.
+Consider an example where you fetch the user information and show it in a Table widget.
+You can fetch the user information using an API, a database query, or a JS Object function.

 ### Fetch user data using an API

- When using an API to fetch users, the process involves triggering the API execution and binding the response to the table widget to display the data like first name, last name, email and more.
-Here's how it can be done:
+ When using an API, you trigger the API and bind the response to the Table widget in the Table Data property.
+You can also watch the video below to see the code in action.

 <VideoEmbed host="youtube" videoId="iYZV9DPnugY" title="Fetch user data using an API" caption="Fetch user data using an API"/>